TritonDataCenter/java-manta/README.md

 tags that were created (`git tag -l && git tag -d <tagName>` commands help with this).

+7. Push tags to github:
+`git push --follow-tags`
+In order for the `release:perform` goal to complete successfully, you will need to push the tags created by the maven release plugin to the remote git server.

-7. Perform the actual release:
+8. Perform the actual release:
 `mvn release:perform`
 A build will be performed and packaged and artifacts deployed to the sonatype staging repository.

-8. Log into the [Sonatype OSSHR Next](https://oss.sonatype.org) web interface to [verify and promote](http://central.sonatype.org/pages/releasing-the-deployment.html) the build.
+9. Log into the [Sonatype OSSHR Next](https://oss.sonatype.org) web interface to [verify and promote](http://central.sonatype.org/pages/releasing-the-deployment.html) the build.